bramley/phplist-plugin-ckeditor/README.md

 ## Description ##
 This plugin provides CKEditor for editing messages and templates within phplist.
 It also integrates the KCFinder file manager to provide file upload and selection.

-The plugin has been included in phplist since release 3.2.0 of phplist, so you should not normally need to install the plugin yourself.
+The plugin is now included in phplist so you should not normally need to install the plugin yourself.
+You can upgrade to the latest version of the plugin on the Manage Plugins page.

 ## Compatibility ###

-CKEditor and KCFinder are compatible with all the major browsers, see the CKEditor site <http://ckeditor.com/about>
+CKEditor and KCFinder are compatible with all the major browsers.
-and the KCFinder site <http://kcfinder.sunhater.com/>

 ## Installation ##

-### Set the plugin directory ###
-The default plugin directory is `plugins` within the admin directory.

-You can use a directory outside of the web root by changing the definition of `PLUGIN_ROOTDIR` in config.php.
-The benefit of this is that plugins will not be affected when you upgrade phplist.

-### Install through phplist ###
+### Install or upgrade through phplist ###
-Install on the Manage Plugins page (menu Config > Manage Plugins) using the package URL `https://github.com/bramley/phplist-plugin-ckeditor/archive/master.zip`.
+Install or upgrade on the Manage Plugins page (menu Config > Manage Plugins) using the package URL `https://github.com/bramley/phplist-plugin-ckeditor/archive/master.zip`

-### Install manually ###
-If installation through phplist does not work then you can install the plugin manually.

-Download the plugin zip file from <https://github.com/bramley/phplist-plugin-ckeditor/archive/master.zip>

-Expand the zip file, then copy the contents of the plugins directory to your phplist plugins directory.
-This should contain

-* the file CKEditorPlugin.php
-* the directory CKEditorPlugin

 ### Enable the plugin ###
 Click the Enable action button to enable the plugin.
 Note that only one editor can be enabled.